 What can you do?

 All businesses in Menlo Park can apply to use space on a sidewalk or in privately-owned shopping areas or parking in a private lot, subject to certain conditions.
-Businesses in downtown* may apply for the usage of parking spaces in a public parking plaza or on-street parking spaces in addition to the options available citywide.
+Businesses in downtown* may also apply for the usage of public parking plaza spaces, on-street parking spaces and (where applicable) closed roadways.
 Potential uses for these temporary outdoor spaces can be dining, retail, personal services and fitness.

 *Downtown is defined as the area bounded by El Camino Real, Oak Grove Avenue, Menlo Avenue and University Drive